DigitalPublishingToolkit/TOD45_InternetFromIndia/md/03TableofContentsdocx.md

 03\.
 Introduction - Data Without Content, or the Medium With no Message

-# 04. The Insidiousness of Information Overload - Nishant Shah {#the-insidiousness-of-information-overload---nishant-shah .TOCHeading}
+04\.
+The Insidiousness of Information Overload - Nishant Shah

-# 05. The Ambivalence of ‘Creep’: A Biopolitical History of Citizenship in Digital Times - Ashish Rajadhyaksha  {#the-ambivalence-of-creep-a-biopolitical-history-of-citizenship-in-digital-times---ashish-rajadhyaksha .TOCHeading}
+05. The Ambivalence of ‘Creep’: A Biopolitical History of Citizenship in Digital Times - Ashish Rajadhyaksha

 06\.
 ‘Slow Violence’ and Vacant Citizenship: The Excesses of India’s Digital Governance - Nafis Aziz Hasan